 You’ll need to explore your surroundings in search of food, water and possible rescue.

-- While scouting, use red spray paint to mark your path in unfamiliar territory to avoid getting hopelessly lost.
+- While scouting, use red spray paint or colored duct tape to mark your path in unfamiliar territory to avoid getting hopelessly lost.

 You may well be facing a WROL situation, and this means that you need to be prepared to defend yourself or your family.